miketako3/raycast-get-from-keychain/README.md

 # Get From Keychain

-This extension enable us to get keys from Keychain to clipboard via Raycast.
+This script command enables us to get keys from Keychain to clipboard via Raycast.